Accelerating Hybrid XOR$-$CNF Boolean Satisfiability Problems Natively with In-Memory Computing: Methods

 To estimate the energy consumption of solvers that solely depend on software, 1.5 joules per second~(i.e., 1.5 watts) was used.
 We benchmarked several instances using CryptoMiniSat on an AMD Epyc server while tracking the energy usage using the Powertop package~\cite{powertopGithub}.
 In all cases, we observed 1.5 watts, which we used as the baseline energy usage for all CPU-based solvers.
 Of note, the full benchmarking experiments were performed on Intel Xeon CPUs running at 2.80~GHz with 90~GB of RAM and 64 logical cores on the Google Cloud Platform (GCP), on which it is not possible to measure the energy directly.
-We believe our estimate of 1.5 watts is conservative, as their thermal design can have a higher power ceiling per core.
+We believe our estimate of 1.5 watts is conservative, as the per-core thermal design can have a higher power ceiling.

-\subsection{Hardware accelerator energy modelling}
+\subsection{Hardware Accelerator Energy Modelling}

 The components of the hardware architecture in Fig.~\ref{fig:klimaXOR} have been designed, validated, and modelled in a TSMC 28 nm technology node.
 The crossbar array is modelled for a BEOL integrated RRAM device using TaO$_x$ memristors based on data from previously fabricated test chips~\cite{sheng2019low}.
 The output currents at the bit lines are detected and processed using transimpedance amplifiers with active common-drain feedback.
 For CNF clauses, output signals are evaluated with comparators based on a StrongARM latch architecture.
 For the XOR clause evaluation, we model the energy consumption of the ADCs based on a regression analysis of the ADC survey data in Refs.~\cite{MUR24,AND24}.
+Based on the maximum number of literals for the benchmarking problems (see Table~\ref{table:densityPreproc}), we assume an ADC bit resolution of 4 bits, which can support clauses with up to 15 literals.
 For an ADC with a sampling rate of 900 million samples per second and a bit resolution of 4 bits, we estimate an energy consumption per operation of 0.718 pJ and an area of $3.9 \cdot 10^{-3}$ mm$^2$.
-The Gaussian noise signal is generated from an XORSHIFT-64 PRNG using the Alias method.
-The normal-distributed random number sequence generated by the PRNG is converted to analog signals using R2R ladder DACs at each bit line of the gradient evaluation crossbar ((4) in Fig.~\ref{fig:klimaXOR}).
-The WTA circuit is realized using voltage-controlled delay lines, whose output is evaluated using merger trees and arbiters.
-The one-hot encoded output of the WTA is fed into an array of XOR gates, whose other input is the current variable configuration stored in the register.
-The output is used to set the new state of the register.
-The combined latency of these components per iteration of WalkSAT-XNF was modelled as taking $t_{\rm iter} = 6 \,$ns.
-Additional details about the circuit designs and the hardware parameters can be found in Ref.~\cite{pedretti2025solvingSAT}.